clairedavid/ml_in_hep/week1/warmup_1D_linRegGDmulti.md

 ## Feature Scaling & Normalization
 In the example of the previous section, the 3D plot of the cost function with respect to the $\theta$ parameters was not really bowl-shaped but stretched.
 This happens when the features are of different ranges.

-If
- one parameter will be incremented or decremented with larger or smaller steps than the other.
+One parameter will have an increment size larger than the other.

 ```{admonition} In-class exercise
 :class: seealso